Edited by: Keri Stooksbury

 - There is no contract; you pay monthly.

-- To sign up for Google-Fi, they sometimes offer great incentives such as high-dollar gift cards or freebies.
+- To sign up for Google-Fi, it sometimes offer great incentives such as high-dollar gift cards or freebies.

-- Even with the combination of T-Mobile, Sprint, and US Cellular cell phone towers, your coverage at home may vary.
+- Even with the combination of T-Mobile and US Cellular cell phone towers, your coverage at home may vary.

 - Some users have found Google-Fi difficult to sign up for.